siriusb-org/siriusb-org.github.io/programming.md

 ## Picture an Astronomer

 In a one-time series aimed at increasing representation for, and retention of, women in astrophysics, SIRIUS B partnered with the Kavli Institute for Cosmological Physics at the University of Chicago to distribute *Astronomy as a Field* to Chicago-area students and the public.
-We held a kick-off event that focuses on the work and accomplishments of UChicago's female astrophysicists, a talk series featuring prominent senior women in the field, and a symposium that connected a number of scientists, including the authors of the SIRIUS B pedagogical text, to discuss retaining talent in astrophysics.
+We held a kick-off event that focused on the work and accomplishments of UChicago's female astrophysicists, a talk series featuring prominent senior women in the field, and a symposium that connected a number of scientists, including the authors of the SIRIUS B pedagogical text, to discuss retaining talent in astrophysics.

 More information is available [here](https://pictureanastronomer.github.io){:target="_blank"}.

-This effort is funded by a generous grant from the University of Chicago Women's Board and is supported by the Kavli Institute for Cosmological Physics and the University of Chicago Department of Astronomy & Astrophysics.
+This effort was funded by a generous grant from the University of Chicago Women's Board and is supported by the Kavli Institute for Cosmological Physics and the University of Chicago Department of Astronomy & Astrophysics.

 Media:
 - [astrobites coverage of the Picture an Astronomer Symposium](https://astrobites.org/2025/02/11/the-picture-an-astronomer-symposium/){:target="_blank"}